 But Madagascar is not just a nirvana for naturalists: the island offers splendid beaches, scuba diving and surfing; gnarly rock climbing and caving; lazy river trips; spectacular scenery; and warm, welcoming people with interesting beliefs and cultural practices.

 The island is divided along its middle by a high plateau.
 Lush rainforest runs in a band down the eastern side, while drier deciduous forests lie to the west.
 In the far south is the unique arid spiny forest, home to the island’s wackiest plant life.
 Giant baobab trees populate the western regions.

-A mix of influences provides telltale evidence of the Polynesian settlers, Arabic presence, Bantu tribes-folk and European arrivals of the past, all of which have culminated into a fascinating cultural blend to make one of the most unique holiday destinations in the world.
+A mix of influences provides telltale evidence of the Polynesian settlers, Arabic presence, Bantu tribes-folk and European arrivals of the past, all of which have culminated in a fascinating cultural melting pot.
+For sheer diversity, Madagascar hard to beat.